 - the principal will make every effort to ensure that an employee is not identified as excess to workplace requirements, where there are compelling personal compassionate grounds pertaining to that employee, or where the employee has been compulsorily redeployed within the previous 2 years

-Where the identification of an employee as excess requires a selection to be made between 2 or more employees, the selection must be made as far as practicable on objectively assessed grounds related to the suitability for the program determined for the school.
+Where the identification of an employee as excess requires a selection to be made between 2 or more employees, the selection must be made on objectively assessed grounds related to the suitability for the program determined for the school.

 The principal should not discriminate against any employee on the basis of any of the following reasons: